-You should meet to discuss your proposed research question with your primary and secondary advisers.
-Your research question will ideally be the same as that in your honors application or a variant of it.
-The purpose of this meeting is to discuss the feasibility of your proposed research.
-You will submit an application by May 1 to the economics chair and director of the honors program (Prof. Mark Foley).
+Before submitting your application, you should meet to discuss your proposed research question with your primary and secondary advisers.
+The purpose of this meeting is to refine your ideas and discuss the feasibility of your proposed research.

 - Methodology and identification strategy

-Oral defense: you will be asked to defend your proposal in front of the Economics Department at the end of the fall semester.
+Oral defense: you will defend your proposal in front of the Economics Department at the end of the fall semester.